juuli6nn/Simple-Calculator/README.md

 6. Push your git repository to your GitHub account.
 You may freely decide about the repository name, description, README, etc.

-7. Upload the link of the GitHub repository in the Google Forms.
+7. Upload the link of the GitHub repository in the Google FormS.